 5. The value of Christian Latin was decisively vindicated in the Constitution on the Liturgy of the Second Vatican Council, Sacrosanctum Concilium.
-On hymns it says simply is to take into account the style of Christian Latin, the liturgical use of psalms, also when sung, and the entire tradition of the Latin Church.8
+On hymns it says simply

-To whatever extent may seem desirable, the hymns are to be restored to their original form.7
+To whatever extent may seem desirable, the hymns are to be restored to their original form.